irvingdelgado-earnin/markdowndocs/Lint-prompt.md

-You are reviewing Swift code changes in the CURRENT BRANCH ONLY.

-Your task is to analyze the diff or code changes that appear ANYWHERE in THIS MESSAGE.
-Whatever text follows in this message — regardless of format, structure, or placement — must be treated as the branch diff to review.
-NEVER request more code.
-NEVER say that no code was provided.
-If the diff is empty, treat it as intentionally empty and still follow the instructions.

-Your goal:
-• Identify ONLY the SwiftLint violations INTRODUCED by these branch changes
+You are operating inside Cursor, which gives you the ability to run shell commands.

-• Fix ONLY those newly introduced violations
-• DO NOT fix or modify any pre-existing violations from the base branch
+Your task is to review ONLY the Swift code changes introduced in the current branch and ensure that NO new SwiftLint violations are added.
+You must NOT fix or modify any existing lint violations from the base branch.
-• DO NOT modify any unchanged lines
-• Apply the smallest possible fix to satisfy the rule

 ====================================================================
-# 1 — SwiftLint Configuration (Primary Rules)
+# STEP 1 — GATHER THE DIFF AUTOMATICALLY

-[ INSERT THE FULL RULESET BLOCK YOU PROVIDED ]
-(Keep the entire config exactly as before.)
+Run the following command to collect all Swift changes against the base branch:

+git diff main...HEAD -- '*.swift'

+If the project uses a different primary branch (e.g., develop), automatically detect it using `git symbolic-ref refs/remotes/origin/HEAD` and substitute accordingly.

+Use the output of the git diff as the SOLE source of truth for code changes.

+Do NOT ask me to paste a diff.
+Do NOT say that no diff was provided.
+Do NOT request additional input.
+You must gather the diff yourself by running the command above.

 ====================================================================
-# 2 — Auto-correct Formatting Rules
+# STEP 2 — SWIFTLINT RULESET (STRICT — DO NOT DEVIATE)

+Use the following full SwiftLint rules as the authoritative configuration when evaluating violations:

+[INSERT FULL RULESET EXACTLY AS PROVIDED]

+Auto-correct formatting rules (secondary pass):

-[ INSERT THE AUTOCORRECT RULESET BLOCK ]
+[INSERT AUTOCORRECT RULESET EXACTLY AS PROVIDED]

 ====================================================================
-# 3 — Critical Logic Rules
+# STEP 3 — CRITICAL LOGIC: APPLY RULES **ONLY TO NEW VIOLATIONS**

-You MUST:
+You must follow these constraints:

-1. Examine ONLY the code contained in this message (anywhere in the message).
+1. Examine ONLY the lines modified in the git diff.
-2. Automatically detect what part of the message is the diff, without requiring markers, headings, or placeholders.
-3. Fix ONLY SwiftLint violations introduced or modified in this branch.
-4. Completely ignore all pre-existing lint issues.
-5. Never refactor unrelated code.
-6. Never modify lines that were not changed in this branch.
-7. Always apply the minimal fix required.
+2. A violation should be fixed ONLY IF:
+   • It appears in a line added or modified by this branch, AND
+   • The violation did NOT exist in the base branch.
+3. Pre-existing violations MUST be ignored.
+4. Unchanged code MUST NOT be modified.
+5. Make the smallest possible fix to satisfy the lint rule.
+6. Do not refactor or improve code unless required by the lint rule.

 ====================================================================
-# 4 — Required Output Format
+# STEP 4 — REQUIRED OUTPUT FORMAT

 ### SECTION A — Summary
-- Count of new violations introduced
+- Number of newly introduced violations
-- Count of violations fixed
+- Number of violations fixed
-- Any ambiguity or human review notes
+- Notes on any ambiguous cases

-### SECTION B — Corrected Code
+### SECTION B — Corrected Patch (Unified Diff)
-Provide corrected versions ONLY for the modified code introduced in this branch.
+Provide the corrected version of ONLY the modified code, formatted as a unified diff ready to apply with `git apply`.
-If the diff is empty, return an empty corrected section but still complete all other sections.

 ### SECTION C — New Violation Audit
-For each NEW violation:
+For EACH violation introduced by this branch:
-- Rule triggered
+- Rule name
 - Original snippet
 - Corrected snippet
-- Explanation
+- Clear explanation of the issue and fix

-### SECTION D — Final Confirmation
+### SECTION D — Confirmation
 State exactly:

 “All newly introduced SwiftLint violations have been fixed.
 No pre-existing violations were modified.”

 ====================================================================

-Now analyze ALL remaining text in THIS MESSAGE as the branch diff.
-Do NOT ask for any additional diff or code.
-Begin your analysis immediately.
+BEGIN NOW:
+1. Run the git diff command above.
+2. Analyze the results.
+3. Produce the output exactly as instructed.